Poisson process approximation for dependent superposition of point processes: Acknowledgements

 \end{Proposition}

-\textbf{Acknowledgements}
+\section{Acknowledgements}

-This research was partially supported by Grant C-389-000-010-101 at the National University of Singapore {(LC)}, the ARC Centre of Excellence for Mathematics and Statistics of Complex Systems {(AX)} and the Belz Fund of the University of Melbourne {(LC)}.
+The research of the L.H.Y.
+Chen was partially supported by Grant C-389-000-010-101 at the National University of Singapore and the Belz Fund of the University of Melbourne.
+The research of A. Xia was partially supported by the ARC Centre of Excellence for Mathematics and Statistics of Complex Systems.